211 Users Online

 Quantitative and qualitative assessment of basic factors driving demand, economic factors/cycles, and growth rates and strategies utilized by key players in the market are analysed in detail while forecasting, in order to project year-on-year growth rates.
 These Y-o-Y growth projections are checked and aligned as per industry/product lifecycle, and further utilized to develop market numbers at a holistic level.

-On the other hand, we also analyse the annual reports of various companies, investor presentations, SEC filings, 10k reports, and press releases operating in this market segment, to fetch substantial information about the market size, trends, opportunities, drivers, and restraints, and to analyse key players and their market shares.
+On the other hand, we also analyse the annual reports_bk_01_01_2020 of various companies, investor presentations, SEC filings, 10k reports_bk_01_01_2020, and press releases operating in this market segment, to fetch substantial information about the market size, trends, opportunities, drivers, and restraints, and to analyse key players and their market shares.
 Key companies are segmented on a tier level based on their revenues, product portfolio, and presence.

 Please note that these are the partial steps that are being followed while developing the market size.
 Besides this, forecasting will be done based on our internal proprietary model, which also uses different macro-economic factors such as per capita healthcare expenditure, disposable income, industry-based demand driving factors impacting the market, and forecast trends apart from disease-related factors.